MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/ai-form-recognizer-readme.md

 });
 ```

+<a id="build-classifier"></a>
+Custom classifiers are built in a similar way using the `beginBuildDocumentClassifier` method rather than `beginBuildDocumentModel`.
+Please see the [build classifier sample][sample-build-classifier] for more information about building a custom classifier, as the input training data are provided in a slightly different format.
+For information about building a training data set for a custom classifier, see [the Form Recognizer service documentation](https://aka.ms/azsdk/formrecognizer/buildclassifiermodel).

 ### Manage models

 `DocumentModelAdministrationClient` also provides several methods for accessing and listing models.
 The following example shows how to iterate through the models in a Form Recognizer resource (this will include both custom models in the resource as well as prebuilt models that are common to all resources), get a model by ID, and delete a model.